hexeguitar/DecadeRbox/Readme.md

 PCB thickness: 0.6mm or less.

 There are two versions of the board:
-BBM : break before make.
+BBM : break before make and
 MBB : make before break.

 Design made using SprintLayout6.